cst316/spring16project-io/README.md

 Enjoy!
 Dr. Gary

-Changed git app in slack to commit to #random channel
+Changed git app in slack to commit to #general channel